vianeyBE/CassBio.QTL_analysis/README.md

 Pipeline for QTL analysis for Cassava using Rqtl R package

-The pipeline has main 3 steps
+The pipeline has four main steps:

 1. Single QTL mapping
-2. plots
+2. MQM
-3. MQM
+3. Plots (Boxplots and Manhattan)
 4. Annotation

 ## 1. Single QTL Mapping

-This code performs QTL (Quantitative Trait Locus) analysis using the Rqtl package.
-It computes single QTLs, Lod/Bayes intervals, scores, and effects using a mapqtl input format.
+This code performs QTL (Quantitative Trait Locus) analysis using Rqtl package.
+It computes single QTLs, LOD/Bayes intervals, scores, and effects using a mapqtl input format.

 ### Usage
 ```R